Relintai/pandemonium_engine_docs/index.md

-            For the time being, localized translations are only available for the "latest" (development) branch, but should be suitable to learn how to use stable Godot releases nevertheless.
+            For the time being, localized translations are only available for the "latest" (development) branch, but should be suitable to learn how to use stable Pandemonium releases nevertheless.

-Welcome to the official documentation of `Godot Engine ( https://godotengine.org )`, the free and open source community-driven 2D and 3D game engine!
+Welcome to the official documentation of `Pandemonium Engine ( https://pandemoniumengine.org )`, the free and open source community-driven 2D and 3D game engine!
 If you are new to this documentation, we recommend that you read the `introduction page ( doc_about_intro )` to get an overview of what this